 - 3. Install the new side seal belt at the rear of the stage. - a.
-Slide the belt into the attachment pins at the rear of the stage and slide the ends of the tension spring around the tension spring posts. - b.
+If the belt is connected by the spring, use pliers to open one of the spring loops that connects the spring to the side seal belt. - b.
+Slide the spring into the stage channel before you reconnect it to the side seal belt. - c.
+Use pliers to close the spring loop around the side seal belt connection. - d.
+Slide the belt into the attachment pins at the rear of the stage. - e.
 Refer to Figure 4-9 for the correct belt/pin orientation.
 The belt and spring will not sit correctly until tension is applied in later steps.